iQuantC/RAG_System_LangChain_HuggingFace/README.md

 ## Requirements
-1. Hugging Face Transformers:   Locall LLM for generation
+1. Hugging Face Transformers:   Local LLM for generation
 2. LangChain:                   Framework for RAG pipeline
 3. FAISS:                       Vector Store
 4. PyTorch:                     Python package for Deep Learning and GPU-accelerated tensor computations
-5. pdfplumber:                  PDF Support
+5. pymupdf:                  PDF Support
 6. sentence-transformers:       For word embeddings
 7. Gradio:                      For Web UI

-## Set up Project Environment
+## Set up Environment

 ### Install system packages (if needed) & Create Virtual Environment
 Some Python packages are still catching up with full compatibility for Python3.12 (latest).
 You may have to use a previous version of Python like 3.10.